alicemunsal/dohex/DoHex2.md

 > The purpose of all programs, and all parts of those programs, is to transform data from one form to another.
 > -- Mike Acton

+> There is no ideal abstract solution to the problem.
+> -- Mike Acton

 sample app design, folder structure graphs and model code gap

 ## References